Site Search

 The Analog Devices LT3080-1 is a parallelable linear regulator.

-As shown in Figure 3, a 25mΩ ballast resistor is included to allow for even current sharing in the design.
+As shown in Figure 3, a 25mΩ ballast resistor is built in to ensure equal current sharing.

-This is the ideal linear regulator for those who can only use linear regulators and are struggling with heat dissipation design.
+This linear regulator is ideal for those who can only use linear regulators and have difficulty with heat dissipation design.

 Article header library 130401 pic03 1